Cavite–Laguna Expressway: Planning and development

+Renong Berhad of Malaysia.
+These projects never came into fruition.

 In 2006, the Japan International Cooperation Agency (JICA) conducted a study on the CALA East-West National Road.
 JICA later conducted another study, this time on the master plan of the High Standard Highway Network (HSH) in 2010, which included the expressway project.
 In 2012, JICA also conducted a study for the expressway that proposed building the Laguna section.

 The original plan was that the project had to be financed through two funding schemes: the official development assistance (ODA) would have funded the portion of the Laguna section, while the public-private partnership (PPP) would handle the construction of the Cavite section.
-The project would later be revised as a PPP scheme, approved by President Benigno Aquino III on January 18, 2013.
+The project was revised as a PPP scheme, approved by President Benigno Aquino III on January 18, 2013.